 FACT: There are no markers or measurements to predict the severity of a patient’s allergy.
-Severity may also vary from reaction to reaction within the same individual.

 Many factors can affect reaction severity including the amount eaten, a delay in giving or lack of epinephrine and poor asthma control.
 Age can also be a factor: youth or teens may have more severe reactions because of risk-taking behaviour with eating and denying their symptoms.